Entanglement spectra of non-chiral topological (2+1)-dimensional phases with strong time-reversal breaking, Li-Haldane state counting, and PEPS: Discussion and Outlook

 Finally, this work could also be naturally generalized to $(2+1)$-dimensional topological phases described by doubled $\mathrm{SU}(N)$ Chern-Simons theories at level $k$ with $N>3$ and/or $k>1$, including possible corresponding PEPS models.

 \acknowledgements

 This work was supported in part by the National Science Foundation under Grant No.\ DMR-1309667 (AWWL), and by the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programme through Grant No.~863476 (ERC-CoG SEQUAM).
+MJA acknowledges financial support from the PNRR MUR project PE0000023-NQST.
 The computational results presented have been achieved in part using the Vienna Scientific Cluster (VSC).